int-brain-lab/ibl-photometry/docs/literature.md

     -   A 410nm light beam does not penetrate brain tissue exactly like 470nm light beam does, and it does not induce the exact same autofluorescence levels.
 In practice, and given that its apparent signal to noise ratio is lower, isosbestic signals may therefore be suspected of under-correcting movement artifacts.

     -   In high-quality recordings, isosbestic signals are often *anticorrelated* with GCaMP signals of interest.
-While in theory (note that our understanding of GCAMP fluorescence chemistry is still limited), the isosbestic signal should reflect the *total* amount of GCaMP (both calcium-bounded and free), in practice it is not so simple [@barnett2017] and anticorrelation are observed.
+While in theory (note that our understanding of GCAMP fluorescence chemistry is still limited), the isosbestic signal should reflect the *total* amount of GCaMP (both calcium-bounded and free), in practice it is not so simple [@barnett2017] and anticorrelation are observed [@formozov2023].
 The literature on this issue is messy and the isosbestic signal has been used in many different ways over the years.
+Another likely source of contamination of the isosbestic signal is hemodynamic mechanisms (see below).

+### Hemodynamic confounds

+Unfortunately, hemoglobin is fluorescent and oxygenated hemoglobin absorbs green light (510-560nm).
+That's useful to measure heart-beat in humans, but it is very inconvenient to measure GCaMP responses [@valley2020; @zhang2022], especially when it comes to highly vascularized structures such as the brainstem.
+This effect likely contributes to the slow time-course of some fluorescence traces observed experimentally.
+It is a

 ### Normalization across animals and sessions